What is Salmonellosis Food Poisoning?

 Symptoms are most severe in the elderly, infants, and people with chronic conditions such as diabetes or HIV infection.

-In some persons the diarrhea may be so severe that the patient needs to be hospitalized.
+For some people, the diarrhea may be so severe that the patient needs to be hospitalized.
 In these patients, the illness may spread from the intestines to the bloodstream, and then to other body sites.
 Salmonellosis can cause death unless the person is treated promptly with antibiotics.

 These infections can be life-threatening especially for infants and young children, pregnant women and their unborn babies, and older adults, who are at a higher risk for foodborne illness, as are people with weakened immune systems (such as those with HIV/AIDS, cancer, diabetes, kidney disease, and transplant patients).